-->

 So, what’s the objective of VAVE?

 VAVE weighs the cost/benefit ratio of every single function and component of a product.
-It brings in specialists from across your organisation to propose alternative materials, designs, manufacturing and more - it reduces costs while maintaining and (often) improving functionality.
+It brings in specialists from across your organisation to propose alternative materials, designs, manufacturing process and more - it reduces costs while maintaining and (often) improving functionality.

 What are the objectives of VA/VE?To this end, VAVE brings together a multi-discipline team to analyse costs and suggest creative and ‘best value’ alternatives to designs, material sourcing, manufacturing processes and even logistics.